 The worker is a mandatory separate process — without it, background tasks do not run: emails, expired token cleanup, event notifications.
 Not a design flaw, but worth accounting for in your Docker architecture.

 A central identity provider reduces attack surface but concentrates it.
 If Authentik is compromised, an attacker has access to everything.
-The appropriate response: Authentik behind VPN (not directly internet-exposed), mandatory 2FA for all users, regular updates, PostgreSQL backups on separate storage.
+The appropriate response: mandatory 2FA for all users, rate limiting on login endpoints, regular updates, PostgreSQL backups on separate storage.
+In our case auth.homelabz.cc is publicly exposed with HTTPS but protected by mandatory TOTP 2FA and active access monitoring via enterprise audit logs.

-Authentik docs:goauthentik.io/docs— Enterprise licensing:goauthentik.io/docs/enterprise— Grafana generic_oauth: Grafana docs — Forgejo OAuth CLI: Forgejo docs
+Authentik docs: goauthentik.io/docs — Enterprise licensing: goauthentik.io/docs/enterprise — Grafana generic_oauth: grafana.com/docs — Forgejo OAuth CLI: forgejo.org/docs